FHead/Phase2-L1MenuTools/ObjectPerformances/Efficiency/readme.md

 We make the plots and read the numbers by eye!
 See V22LDRPlots.sh and V22IsoPlots.sh for more concrete examples

+Say more about the isolation working point percentage and the LDR things

 # Code